I created this app mainly as a tech demo of Augmented Reality and somewhat for my own benefit when going out drinking.

 I wanted to see how many calories and how much alcohol was in what I’m drinking.
 But barcode scanner apps often don’t work in a dimly lit pub, when you don’t have an internet connection, or when the barcode label is a bit wrinkled.
 So I created Beer Goggles.
 Continue reading Beer Goggles AR app→

-While developing a game, I wanted to enable characters to “see” where they’re going; that is, to tell them what they’re about to stumble into, without using colliders.
-The answer was to cast a Ray, angled slightly downward, in front of the character, so he can “see” if he’s about to walk into a tree, or a river, before it happens.
+While developing a game, I wanted to enable the autonomous characters to see where they’re going – that is, to tell them what they’re about to stumble into, without using colliders.
+The answer was to cast a Ray, angled slightly downward, in front of the character, so it can see if it’s about to walk into a tree, or off a cliff, before it happens.
 Continue reading Unity – How to make things see where they’re going→

 The more I play with Unity, the more it feels like the workflow of Flash Pro, whereby you attach scripts to instances of actors on the stage.